 To evaluate your risk for poor indoor air quality, take a survey of your home.
 Identify where combustion systems are located, inventory how chemicals are stored and assess whether ventilation is adequate.

-If you’d like further reassurance that your home is safe, contact your local health department for guidance on how to evaluate your home’s air quality with the help of professionals.
+If you’d like further reassurance that your home is safe, contact a professional.